ezuhl/eth/README.md

 This is a demo app that:

-- Create user and returns a jwt
+- Creates a user and returns a jwt
-- Creates api token
+- Creates api key
 - Uses that api token to get average head block rate per minute from beacon node

 Api